HeavenSky/eslint-plugin-date/README.md

 # eslint-plugin-date
 eslint plugin to handle safely date usage.

+## Contributing
+Source Code Reference from https://github.com/Skyscanner/eslint-plugin-skyscanner-dates But there are specical changes for Business Scenarios and eslint 7.x.

 ## Features
 This eslint plugin is meant to be used to avoid explicit usage/manupulation of date in JS, so to avoid issues with timezones.